Techtonica/curriculum/personal-brand/personal-branding.md

 ### Supplemental Resources

-- [templates.netlify.com](http://templates.netlify.com/) - It consist of variety of templates which can be used for your website
+- [templates.netlify.com](http://templates.netlify.com/) - List a variety of templates which can be used for your website.
-- [codenewbie](https://www.codenewbie.org/) - It is a community for new coders which provides various resources and has a slack group for their help.
+- [codenewbie](https://www.codenewbie.org/) - A community for new coders that provides various resources and help, including a slack group.